 Waterbury Naval Reserve Rehab Center, Tank Removal Farmington Nike Site, Tank Removal and Silo Closure tidal flats and Outfall 0008 adjacent to the Site.
 The volume of sediment requiring remediation is approximately 300,000 cubic yards.
-To expedite the schedule, the design of the dredge prisms began in January 2018.
-The Final Decision Document is scheduled for completion in December 2018.
-Construction is scheduled to begin in 2020.
+A Focused Feasibility Study was completed in October 2018.
+Due to on-going discussions between Army and the developer (Point Stratford Renewal), the Proposed Plan and design work is on hold.